-Well, that’s where Part 3 comes in.
-Here we’ll be talking about methods for creating your own color schemes, from scratch.
-We’ll cover the traditional color scheme patterns (monochrome, analogous, complementary, etc.) as well as how to create custom schemes that aren’t based strictly on any one pattern.
+That’s where Part 3 comes in.
+Here I’ll be talking about methods for creating your own color schemes, from scratch.
+I’ll cover the traditional color scheme patterns (monochrome, analogous, complementary, etc.) as well as how to create custom schemes that aren’t based strictly on any one pattern.
 By the end of this article, you’ll have the tools and skills to start creating beautiful color palettes for your own design projects.
-The best way to improve your skills is to practice, so why not set yourself a goal of creating a new color scheme every day.
+The best way to improve your skills is to practice, so why not set yourself a goal of creating a new color scheme every day?

 Let’s start with a quick review of what was covered in parts 1 and 2.
 In part 1, we talked about how all colors have inherent meanings, which can vary depending on the country or culture.
-These meanings have a direct impact on the way your visitors perceive your site, even if it’s just subconsciously.
-The colors you choose can either work for or against the brand identity you’re trying to create.
+These meanings have a direct impact on the way your visitors perceive your site, sometimes consciously and sometimes subconsciously.
+The colors you choose can work for or against the brand identity you’re trying to create.

 In part 2, we covered color terminology: hue (what color something is, like blue or red); chroma (how pure a color is, the lack of white, black or gray added to it); saturation (the strength or weakness of a color); value (how light or dark a color is); tone (created by adding gray to a pure hue); shade (created by adding black to a pure hue); and tint (created by adding white to a hue).
 These are important terms to know as we move forward and create our own color schemes.